10 EARLY SPRING STEPS TO YOUR BEST LAWN AND YARD YET

 7) Engage your seed of choice.

-Gently rake seed into the top ½-inch of soil for rapid, uniform germination.
+Gently rake your high-quality Jonathan Green seed of choice into the top ½-inch of soil for rapid, uniform germination.
 If you’re spot seeding (rather than overseeding an entire lawn or seeding a new lawn) we’ve had great results with Jonathan Green’s Black Beauty Lawn Repair, grass seed, soil food, lawn food and seed establishment mulch all in one.

 8) Feed and protect your seed.